gnurt1402/gnurt1402/README.md

 - ✨My orientation :
   - Computer Vision, IoT
   - Embedded Programming
-- ⚡Fun fact: I like playing football and looking at pictures of cats and dogs.
+- ⚡Fun fact: I like playing football, reading manga and looking at pictures of cats and dogs.
 Meo!
 </p>